 Cannot charge devices like phones and laptops

-It also comes with suction cups, screws and anchors for mounting.
-The screws and anchors in addition to the 2.4m cable allow for mounting away from the car especially if you car is parked in doors and you need to place the panel where it can get sunlight.
+It also comes with suction cups, screws, and anchors for mounting.
+The screws and anchors in addition to the 2.4m cable allow for mounting away from the car especially if your car is parked indoors and you need to place the panel where it can get sunlight.

-It comes with a plug and play connector (2.4m cable (3 pcs of 0.5m connection cable, cigarette lighter and bare connector).
-You can connect it to to your battery via the cigarette lighter or using the long cable you can connect the charger to the battery terminals using the clamps.
+It comes with a plug and plays connector (2.4m cable (3 pcs of 0.5m connection cable, cigarette lighter, and bare connector).
+You can connect it to your battery via the cigarette lighter or using the long cable you can connect the charger to the battery terminals using the clamps.

 2. Sunway Solar Trickle Charger

-if you are looking for the budget option then the Sunway Trickle charger is the one to go.
-It uses amorphous technology that allows it work in cloudy conditions.
+if you are looking for a budget option then the Sunway Trickle charger is the one to go.
+It uses amorphous technology that allows it to work in cloudy conditions.
 It is covered with clear PV glass and with Durable ABS plastic housing which makes this solar panels charger stronger.

-It is low Maintenance and water proof.
+It is low maintenance and waterproof.
 It has a built-in diode to prevent reverse charging from batteries.
-It blue light LED indicator to show when charging.
+Its blue light LED indicator to show when charging.

 3. Allpowers 60 Watt Foldable Solar Panel